 The Japanese government also limits the type, quantity, and timing of agricultural pesticide use.
 According to the prevailing regulations, farmers must record each instance of use along with the respective quantities used.
 As a result, Japan has one of the lowest use of pesticides in the world.
 Most of them use a combination of fishmeal and natural plant compost to fertilize the tea plants for much of the year.
 Therefore, you can be assured that even for non-organic matcha and teas, pesticide use is kept to the bare minimum.

 Even though the organic farming culture is not as well established in Japan, we believe there is less concern for harmful pesticides in non-organic produce due to the stringent agricultural laws put in place.
 This may change as matcha gains increased prominence on the international market.
-As younger tea estates develop with a greater openess towards organic certification, organic Japanese matcha may become more readily available in the near future.
+As younger tea estates develop with a greater openness towards organic certification, organic Japanese matcha may become more readily available in the near future.

 Next in this series

 Producing matcha tea is a process which requires skilled labor at each stage.
 The tea plants must be cared for, properly shaded, and then processed in specific methods.
 Thereafter, a